HelloSongi/Spark-Structured-streaming-IoT-Weather-Sensors/README.md

 ## Expected Outcomes:
 1. Real-time weather data collection and processing
 2. Highly scalable and fault-tolerant data storage in Cassandra
-3. Interactive visualizations of weather patterns and trends in Power Bi
+3. Interactive visualizations of weather patterns and trends in Tableau
 4. Improved decision-making for weather-related activities and operations